Happily N'Ever After: Early development as a Simsala Grimm feature film

 In 2000, Berlin Animation Film (a subsidiary of Dresdner Bank) wanted to invest their funds (allocating at $100,000,000) in animated projects, and were interested in using the funds on a film adaptation of Simsala Grimm.
 Greenlight Media was looking to sell the series to the United States, so they partnered with Berlin Animation Film and John H. Williams of Vanguard Animation to produce the film.
 Williams told writer Rob Moreland about the film, to which Moreland suggested that the story would revolve around the Wizard going on vacation and Yoyo and Doc Croc messing up the fairy tales' happy endings, which would result in the villains, led by Cinderella's stepmother, causing mayhem and taking over the land of Simsala.

 The film was to be produced in traditional animation like the series, only with the art style and backgrounds based on the art of Dutch painters to give it a storybook feel.
 Hahn Film AG, which helped produce the animation for the first season of Simsala Grimm, was set to provide lead animation production.
 Animators and concept artists were hired in early 2001.
 The concept artists, including Mariano Gabriel Vidal, Sahin Ersoz, Ralph Niemeyer and Paul J. Bolger, produced early designs and storyboards for the film.
 Niemeyer spent 2001 working alone on his designs while the story was still being developed.
 In addition to concept designs, Bolger helped Hahn Film train their crew to international standards.

 Simsala Grimm creators André Sikojev, Stefan Beiten and Claus Clausen wrote the first draft for the script, which had a darker tone in contrast to the series' light-hearted tone.
 The draft was rejected by Williams and co-producer Michael Hefferon, and Vanguard commissioned a new comedic draft, written by Moreland.
-Gerhard Hahn and Sahin Ersoz were initially considered to direct to the film, but were replaced with Bolger, who was offered the position as director in January 2002.
+Gerhard Hahn and Sahin Ersoz were initially considered to direct the film, but were replaced with Bolger, who was offered the position as director in January 2002.